 Dante’s Awakening was a chance to start the series fresh, to play to its strengths while addressing its faults.
 With the first Devil May Cry, Hideki Kamiya elevated the 3D combat model that The Legend of Zelda: Ocarina of Time had started.
 DMC turned the brawler genre’s objective-oriented level structure and fighting game’s pugilist science into a single player fighting game framework that actively graded your performance in real-time.
 But while that game effectively ushered in a new genre in character action, it lacked the refinement and precision of either of the ones that formed its foundation.
 The fact that jump was mapped to the top face button, guns could only be fired when using the R1 lock on, and multiple sword attacks dedicated the player to facing the same direction as the first, created an awkward play experience.
 It was no surprise, really, considering Kamiya, and Devil May Cry itself, had come from a legacy of Resident Evil, not fighting games.

 Enter Hideaki Itsuno.
-At the time of DMC’s release in 2001, Itsuno had already cut his teeth on a series of critically acclaimed fighters, from working on various Capcom Versus titles to creating new series with the 2.5D Rival Schools/Project Justice games, he learned how to convert Capcom’s link-based fighting style into Virtua Fighter-esque 3D, while his two Power Stone titles moved the combat into active arenas that required spatial reasoning to survive.
+At the time of DMC’s release in 2001, Itsuno had already cut his teeth on a series of critically acclaimed fighters, from working on Street Fighter Alpha to creating new series with the 2.5D Rival Schools/Project Justice games, he learned how to convert Capcom’s link-based fighting style into Virtua Fighter-esque 3D, while his two Power Stone titles moved the combat into active arenas that required spatial reasoning to survive.
 At that point, Itsuno was probably Capcom’s most experienced 3D fighting game director, so was the perfect choice to bring onto the troubled Devil May Cry 2 project late in the sequel’s development, and gave him the chance to address some of the original’s mechanical faults.
 All of Itsuno’s expertise went into Dante’s Awakening, both the game and the metaphor.
 It freed him.
 DMC3 has vertically oriented gameplay that is only limited by the player’s dedication to exploring it.